Adapted for the Internet from:

 definition of motion.
 However, if gravity traveled at the

-of the planets.
-Be aware, however, that there are two
+orbits of the planets.
+Be aware, however, that there are

-versions of the wave.
-One wave travels ‘straight’ from
+two versions of the wave.
+One wave travels ‘straight’

-wave.
-The other wave is a ripple that propagates along
+of wave.
+The other wave is a ripple that propagates

-version of wave.
-This distinction will become relevant
+‘field’ version of wave.
+This distinction will become

 C. GR gravity well (curved space): A gradient such as the Sun’s gravity well is alleged to be is

-contrast, a wave has to travel from here to there.
-Therefore, the well model is a static version whereas
+In contrast, a wave has to travel from here to there.
+Therefore, the well model is a static version

-the wave model is dynamic.
+whereas the wave model is dynamic.
 The well is also irreconcilable with the field version.
-A celestial object
+A celestial

-may only push the canvas in a single direction.
-Relativists would like you to believe that in 4-D the
+object may only push the canvas in a single direction.
+Relativists would like you to believe that in

-Sun pushes radially.
+4-D the Sun pushes radially.
 This is absolutely ridiculous.
-Just ask them to show you a motion picture of
+Just ask them to show you a motion

-their proposal to see if the orbits of Mercury or Earth would make sense then.
-The only way the well
+picture of their proposal to see if the orbits of Mercury or Earth would make sense then.
+The only

-field doesn’t travel away from the object.
+a field doesn’t travel away from the object.
 A field permanently surrounds it.
-However, the word ‘field’
+However, the word

-does not represent a physical entity.
+‘field’ does not represent a physical entity.
 There is no such thing’ as a ‘field’ in Physics.
-A field is a concept
+A field is a

-and thus cannot be comprised of particles.
+concept and thus cannot be comprised of particles.
 A field is formally defined as a ‘region of space’.
-A region is

-defined as a ‘portion of space’ and space is defined as a ‘field’.
-This set of definitions is circular.
+A region is defined as a ‘portion of space’ and space is defined as a ‘field’.
+This set of definitions is

 In conclusion, the mathematicians have to choose.
 They can’t have it every which way but lose.
 If LIGO